 We hear many heartwarming stories of the care received and relationships developed between staff and residents and their families.
 While there is clearly a long way to go, we want to recognise and commend the many dedicated, hardworking staff working in the aged care sector who go above and beyond to provide high-quality service to those in need and wish them well at this time.

 Care Opinion has issued a press release about the Interim Report which I encourage you to read and share among your networks.

-Posted by Michael Greco, CEO, Patient Opinion Australia, on
+Posted by Michael Greco, CEO, Care Opinion Australia, on

 Response from Shereen Woon on 21 Nov 2019 at 16:38

 It is heartening to know that in 2020 there will be increased focus and attention for the improvement of aged care.
 It is time that priority was given to the care of aged patients while under the current circumstances, this has been a neglected area by healthcare providers.
 The fact that the staff at the healthcare centres is empathetic towards the older patients and understands their needs is definitely a positive beginning.
 But it is not enough.
 The healthcare sector in Australia is at a transitional state where it is adopting new technologies to enhance the quality of healthcare services.
 These innovations can be leveraged to improve the quality of healthcare services provided to aged patients.
 You can find out more about the innovations at the Digital Health Summit 2019(https://www.himssaustralia.org).